jojokarlin/Git_DRI_Jan_2017/markdown.md

 2. You will be asked if you want to save.
 Press `y` for "yes."
 3. You will see a path to your file, which should end with `syllabus.md`.
 Hit `Enter` and your file will be saved.

 That's `control-x`, `y`, then `Enter`.
-Once your syllabus has been saved, we're ready to start tracking it with Git, which we'll do in the ntext section.
+Once your syllabus has been saved, we're ready to start tracking it with Git, which we'll do in the next section.
+If you're curious, you can also see the raw markdown for the page that you're reading [here](https://github.com/DHRI-Curriculum/git/blob/master/markdown.md).

 [<<< Previous](gitconfig.md) | [Next >>>](github.md)